Lintermute/stdio-utils-rs/README.md

 	• printf "1\n4\n-1\n3\n" | stdio-utils
 	7

-Run `./benchmark.sh` to compare it against other common solutions as discussed on the stackoverflow question
+Run `cargo bench` to compare it against other common solutions as discussed on the stackoverflow question
 [“Shell command to sum integers, one per line”][stackoverflow].